 John Koetsier

+One of my questions was: what’s the bigger risk, replacement or homogenization?
+The more things look the same, the more replaceable you are.
 I’ve said AI has made it easier than ever to be mediocre.
-I hope enough of us who care still strive for the extraordinary and can recognize and reward it when we see it.
+I just hope enough of us strive for the extraordinary and can recognize it when we see it.

 Saeema Ahmed-Kristensen